joshleblanc/view_component_reflex/README.md

   end

   ##
   # set_state is used to modify the state.
-It accepts a reflex, which gives you
-  # access to the request, as well as the controller and other useful objects.
   #
+  # request - a rails request object
-  # reflex - The reflex instance that's trying to set the state
+  # controller - the current controller
   # key - a unique string that identifies the component
   # new_state - the new state to set
-  def self.set_state(reflex, key, new_state)
+  def self.set_state(request, controller, key, new_state)
     # update the state
   end